Flat trace statistics of the transfer operator of a random partially expanding map

-\begin{remark} The statement implies that the convergence still holds if we multiply $\delta\tau$ by an arbitrarily small number $\eta>0$.
+Note that condition (\ref{condition}) can allow $\tau$ to be $\mc C^k$ by Lemma \ref{regularite}. \end{theorem} \begin{remark} The statement implies that the convergence still holds if we multiply $\delta\tau$ by an arbitrarily small number $\eta>0$.
 For instance for $\tau_0 = 0$, at exponential speed, uniformly in $\xi$, but if $\delta\tau$ is an irregular enough Gaussian field in the sense of (\ref{condition}), then for any $\eta>0$ and $c<1$ holds

 under condition (\ref{cond2}). \end{remark} \begin{remark} Condition (\ref{cond2}) means that time $n$ is smaller than a constant times the Ehrenfest time $\log \xi$, and this constant decreases with the regularity $k$ of the field $\delta \tau$. \end{remark}